assamite/itm_project/docs/source/index.rst

 the course **Project in Information-Theoretic Modeling** held at University of Helsinki's Department of Computer Science in fall 2014.

-The documentation is split into three parts:
+The documentation is split into parts:

 	* :doc:`group` contains information about the group and work done by each individual during the course
+	* :doc:`general` contains information of compression and decompression methods as a whole.
 	* :doc:`base_data/index` covers the files given by the course staff
 	* :doc:`penalty_data/index` covers the files submitted by the groups taking the course